|

 listening room (55dB) is 40 dB of dynamic range.
 (96 –

-55 = 41 dB) Adding a second watt increases the dynamic range
+55 = 41 dB) Adding a second watt of power from your amplifier only increases the dynamic range

-by only 3 dB.
-For every additional 3 dB you need to double your
+by another 3 dB.
+And for every additional 3 dB you have to double the

 10 times the dynamic range in the first watt as there is in